 The U.S. typically extends diplomatic relations to countries whose “sovereignty” it legally recognizes, and withholds diplomatic presence from territories with which it does not enjoy normal diplomatic relations.
 There are important exceptions, however.

 The U.S. government sometimes maintains consulates in territories that it does not, for one reason or another, formally recognize as sovereign.
 This has been the case, for example, in the city of Jerusalem.
-In other cases, a virtual presence may be maintained without a physical post – as in the case of the U.S. Virtual Consulate in Gaza, which has served as a platform for outreach to the Palestinian territory.
-(Palestinians – who remained stateless in 2015 – could process their immigrant visa applications at the U.S. Consulate General in Jerusalem.)
+In other cases, a virtual presence may be maintained without a physical post, as in the case of the U.S. Virtual Consulate in Gaza, which has served as a platform for outreach to the Palestinian territory.
+(Palestinians who remained stateless could process their immigrant visa applications at the U.S. Consulate General in Jerusalem.)

-There are countries that enjoy full diplomatic relations with the U.S., but where – mainly for reasons of geographic convenience – the U.S. does not maintain any diplomatic presence.
-In 2015, these included the African state of Guinea-Bissau, Grenada, Saint Lucia, and other small Caribbean islands.
+There are countries that enjoy full diplomatic relations with the U.S., but where, mainly for reasons of geographic convenience, the U.S. does not maintain any diplomatic presence.
+These include the African state of Guinea-Bissau, Grenada, Saint Lucia, and other small Caribbean islands.

-Residents of these nations were advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados for the Caribbean islands.
+Residents of these nations are advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados for the Caribbean islands.

 Finally, there are countries where the U.S. has an official diplomatic presence but also where, due to country and international conditions (insecurity, political conflict, or natural disasters), visa services have been suspended or limited.

-For example, in 2015, immigrant-visa seekers from Yemen were likely to be scheduled to appear for their interview at the U.S. embassy in Egypt – which could be inconvenient, because Yemenis need a visa to enter Egypt.
-(In some cases, the U.S. government would accept requests for case transfers to Djibouti and other nations.)
+For example, immigrant-visa seekers from Yemen are likely to be scheduled to appear for their interview at the U.S. embassy in Egypt.
+This can be inconvenient, because Yemenis need a visa to enter Egypt.
+(In some cases, the U.S. government has accepted requests for case transfers to Djibouti and other nations.)

-Similarly, applicants from Libya have been processed at the U.S. Consulate General in Casablanca, Morocco, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.
+Similarly, applicants from Libya have recently been processed at the U.S. Consulate in Tunisia, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.